liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 Each service method determines for itself whether it can be executed by unauthenticated users and whether a user has adequate permission for the chosen action.
 Most of portal's read-only methods are open to public access.

 If you are concerned about the security, it is possible to additionally restrict the access to exposed JSON API for public access.
-For that reason, there is a property that specifies a comma delimited list of public methods that can be accessed by unauthenticated users.
+For this reason, there is a property that specifies a comma delimited list of public methods that can be accessed by unauthenticated users.

 	jsonws.web.service.public.methods=*